billchaison/Linux-Trix/README.md

 auth    required                        pam_permit.so
 ```

-Change it so look like this:
+Change it to look like this:

 ```
 auth    [success=2 default=ignore]      pam_unix.so nullok